DongLei-tw/netcore-on-k8s/README.md

 curl -X GET http://localhost:5000/v2/dotnet-app/tags/list
 ```

-（Optionnal) Stop your registry and remove all data.
+(Optionnal) Stop your registry and remove all data.
 Please make sure you finished ALL the demo practices when doing this step.

 ``` shell
 docker container stop registry && docker container rm -v registry